segmentio/analytics-kotlin/README.md

 The hassle-free way to add Segment analytics to your kotlin app (Android/JVM).
 Analytics helps you measure your users, product, and business.
 It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.

-NOTE: This project is currently in the Beta phase and is covered by Segment's [First Access & Beta Preview Terms](https://segment.com/legal/first-access-beta-preview/).
-We encourage you to try out this new library.
-Please provide feedback via Github issues/PRs, and feel free to submit pull requests.
-This library will eventually supplant our `analytics-android` library.

 ## How to get started
 1. **Collect analytics data** from your app(s).
   - The top 200 Segment companies collect data from 5+ source types (web, mobile, server, CRM, etc.).